rishabh11336/rishabh11336.github.io/Profile.markdown

 IIT Madras
 BS in Data Science and Applications

-I'm a `Data Science and Applications` student at IITM, actively pursuing opportunities in `Data Science`, `Python Development`, and `Data Analytics`.
+I'm a `Data Science and Applications` student at IIT Madras, actively pursuing opportunities in `Data Science`, `Python Development`, and `Data Analytics.`
 My skills span `Machine Learning`, `Web Development`, `Management`, and creative areas like `Writing`, `Photography`, and `Video Editing`.
 Eager to apply my expertise, I'm on the lookout for dynamic roles that challenge me and offer room for growth.
 Let's [connect](mailto:asusrishabh@outlook.com) for a meaningful collaboration!